Maureen K. O'Connor

 Before joining the company, Maureen served in senior legal roles with CIGNA and Healthsource North Carolina.
 She also practiced law in North Carolina and in Maine, representing hospital systems, physician practices and life sciences companies.

-Maureen serves on several professional boards including the Council for Affordable Quality Healthcare based in Washington, the BCBSNC Foundation, and the Advisory Board of the Oliver Wyman Healthcare Innovation Center.
+Maureen serves on several professional boards including the Council for Affordable Quality Healthcare based in Washington DC, the BCBSNC Foundation, and the Advisory Board of the Oliver Wyman Healthcare Innovation Center.
 In the past she served as president of the North Carolina Association of Health Plans.

 Maureen is also active in the community, serving on several community boards.
 She recently completed her term as Chair of the Board of Trustees of Meredith College, where she continues to serve as a Trustee.
 She also serves on the boards of Elon University Law School and the United Way of the Greater Triangle, and has volunteered with the American Lung Association, the American Diabetes Association and the Chamber Orchestra of the Triangle.